MuscleMap/MuscleMap/docs/why-musclemap.md

 By combining large-scale imaging data with transparent methods and collaborative governance, MuscleMap aims to accelerate discovery, improve clinical decision-making, and ultimately reduce the burden of debilitating disease.

 ---

-In short, **MuscleMap is about seeing disease earlier—by seeing muscle differently**.